Table of Contents

 • Optimization: algorithm to optimize self-consumption of solar electricity.

-Meter Tab
+Meters Tab

 It can also be used to change the primary Modbus or Mbus address of a device.

-2. Upload Configuration File
+2. Uploading Configuration File

 • Download the JSON configuration file of the installation from the Climkit portal under Configuration > Gateway.

-• Wait a few minutes, open a web browser and go to the local configuration server at http://climkit.local:8080/ (or the local IP, e.g., 192.168.1.10:8080).
+• Wait a few minutes, open a web browser, and go to the local configuration server at http://climkit.local:8080/ (or the local IP, e.g. 192.168.1.10:8080).

 Log in with the default credentials: